EvanZhouDev/xSquared.js/README.md

 console.log(solveQuadratic(a, b, c, true, true, 0)); // [[1, 1, 2], [2, 3]]
 console.log(solveQuadratic(a, b, c, true, true, 1)); // [1.5, [2, 3]]
 ```

+### Fractions & Mixed Numbers
+You may notice that under any return statments, it gives you an array of 2-3 length instead of a number.
+This is a fraction.
+Fraction arrays of length 2 are formatted like this: ```[numerator, denominator]```.
+Fraction arrays of length 3—mixed numbers—are formatted like this: ```[whole number, numerator, demonimator]```